randomuserid/Adama/Windows/MSBuild and Silent Trinity/README.md

 # Hunting for MSBuild LOLBin Activity and SILENTTRINITY

 So MSBuild, the Microsoft Build Engine, is being increasingly used for execution and persistence.
-This is a collection of searches in KQL (Kibana) format (in the ndjson file) that were translated from a wide variety of sources (see references.)
-Let's start with Execution.
+This is a collection of searches and rules that were translated from a wide variety of sources (see references.)
+The SIEM rules are populated with ATT&CK tags and can be imported in the "Signal Detection Rules" page.
+The searches can be imported as usual in the Kibana Saved Objects page.

-MITRE ATT&CK Techniques:
+Let's start with Execution:
 T1127 - Trusted Developer Utilities

 Suspicious MSBuild Process Execution

-`process.name: MSBuild.exe and process.parent.name: (cmd.exe or powershell.exe)
+- `process.name: MSBuild.exe and process.parent.name: (cmd.exe or powershell.exe)`

-process.name: MSBuild.exe and process.parent.name: (excel.exe or winword.exe)
+- `process.name: MSBuild.exe and process.parent.name: (excel.exe or winword.exe)`

-process.name: MSBuild.exe and process.parent.name: explorer.exe
+`process.name: MSBuild.exe and process.parent.name: explorer.exe`

-process.name: MSBuild.exe and process.parent.name: mshta.exe
+`process.name: MSBuild.exe and process.parent.name: mshta.exe`

-process.name: MSBuild.exe and process.parent.name: wmiprvse.exe`
+`process.name: MSBuild.exe and process.parent.name: wmiprvse.exe`

 T1036 - Masquerading - Microsoft Build Engine Executed After Renaming